Impact of Sommerfeld Effect and Bound State Formation in Simplified $t$-Channel Dark Matter Models

-We can see how the singlet state accounts for the most attractive potential\footnote{In this work, we neglect the effects of the Yukawa potentials generated by electroweak bosons.
+We can see how the singlet state accounts for the most attractive potential.
+In this work, we neglect the effects of the Yukawa potentials generated by electroweak bosons.
 For light DM, the Yukawa exponential suppression makes the influence at large distances negligible.
-Moreover, their contribution at tree-level is in general a factor $\mathcal{O}(10)$ suppressed w.r.t. the gluonic potential.
-This is caused by the smaller value of the gauge couplings and the fact that the lowest-dimensional representations are involved, which implies a small $k_{[\mathbf{\hat{R}}]}$ in Eq.~\eqref{eq:alpha_g}.
-For works addressing electroweak forces in the long-range regime, we refer e.g. to Refs.~\cite{Hisano:2006nn,Beneke:2009rj,Beneke:2014hja,Beneke:2019qaa,Oncala:2021tkz}.}.
+In fact, in order for long-range effects to have a sizable impact, the Bohr radius needs to be smaller than the inverse mass of the force mediator, $(\alpha\,m_X/2)^{-1}\lesssim m_A^{-1}$.
+For typical electroweak couplings of order $\alpha\sim 0.02$, effects of the electroweak potential start to be important for $m_X\gtrsim 8 $~TeV.
+However, thermal freeze-out typically takes place at $T \sim \mdm/30$, which results in $T \sim m_X/30$ in the coannihilating regime.
+Since electroweak symmetry breaking (EWSB) occurs at $T_\text{EWSB} \sim 150\,\mathrm{GeV}$, electroweak gauge bosons are massive during freeze-out only if $m_X \lesssim 4.5\, \mathrm{TeV}$.
+Thus, below this threshold, effects of the electroweak potential can be safely omitted\footnote{For works addressing electroweak forces in the long-range regime, we refer e.g. to Refs.~\cite{Hisano:2006nn,Beneke:2009rj,Beneke:2014hja,Beneke:2019qaa,Oncala:2021tkz}.}.

 If the dominating term in the bare annihilation cross-section $\sigma_0$ is velocity-independent, the Sommerfeld effect results in a simple multiplicative factor ( multiplying the ``\textit{s}-wave'' term, which is the only one in the partial-wave expansion) \cite{Cassel_2010,toolbox}: